 For each node along dend

+move the synapse to that node

+run a simulation

+determine the most depolarized somatic Vm produced by a synapse at

+that location

-move the synapse to that node run a simulation determine the most depolarized somatic Vm produced by a synapse at that location save this value and the synaptic location in a pair of vectors Plot the vector of peak values vs. the vector of synaptic locations or just use the NEURON Main Menu's "File / load hoc" button to make it available to your model.
+save this value and the synaptic location in a pair of vectors Plot the vector of peak values vs. the vector of synaptic locations

-Use a text editor to create a procedure that implements this approach.
-Put it in a file called myprofile.hoc, and then use the command xopen("myprofile.hoc")
+Use a text editor to create a function called profile that implements this approach.
+Put it in a file called myprofile.py, and then use the command from myprofile import profile to make it available to your model.

 You already have putsyn(), which takes care of the second and third items in this outline.

-It may be helpful to know about :
+It may be helpful to know about:

-for (x) objref new the Vector class in general Vector record() Vector max() Vector append() Vector plot() the Graph class
+the Vector class in general Vector record() Vector max() Vector append() Vector plot() the Graph class

-Here is a skeleton of one possible implementation of such a procedure.
+Here is a skeleton of one possible implementation of such a function.